sciboy12/Abs/README.md

 ```
 sudo evtest
 ```
-Then select your touchpad, then press Ctrl-C and scroll up to get the min and max values (Look for ABS_X and ABS_Y)
+Then select your touchpad, then press Ctrl-C and scroll up to get the min and max values (look for ABS_X and ABS_Y).

-Open Abs.py in a text editor or IDE
+Open Abs.py in a text editor or IDE.

-Fill in the min and max values from earlier
+Fill in the min and max values from earlier.

-Also change /dev/input/event5 to the path representing your touchpad
+Also change /dev/input/event5 to the path representing your touchpad.

 ## Running
 For running Abs, you have two options:
-Run Abs as root:

-Or, alternatively, add your user to the "input" group:
+Add your user to the "input" group:
 ```
 usermod -a -G input $USER
 ```

-Abs will automatically request root permissions if needed.
+Or, alternatively, just run Abs as-is, as it will automatically request root permissions if needed.

 ## Todo